piperrier/linear_strand/README.md

 - `order.py`: monomial orders, rows and columns permutation.
 - `projects.py`: examples of computations.
 - `utils.py`: usefull stuff.

+It is currently quite slow and should only be considered as a toy/demonstrator.
+Nevertheless, we believe it could be drastically improved:

+- The `block_ideal_elim` method currently takes 1/4 of the running time.
+However, the transvections can be determined by analyzing B (not yet implemented), so the matrix after these transvections can be built straightforwardly, avoiding the call to the naive `block_ideal_elim` method.
+- The `block_forward_substitution` method currently takes about 1/4 to 1/3 of the running time.
+Since this involves only linear algebra and block operations, it could be parallelized/multithreaded.

 ## Potential optimizations